Open-Orange-Button/Orange-Button-Editor/README.md

    docker-compose logs
    ```
 By following these steps, you can run the OB Editor locally using Docker.
 If you encounter any issues, please refer to the Docker documentation or seek further assistance.

+## Project Setup- Use these commands if you not using Docker.

 ### Install Dependencies- Follow this